pmcharrison/intro-to-music-and-science/060-emotion.md

 -   Transcendent, mystical
 -   Triumphant, heroic

-Next they asked 111 US participants to contribute 5-second musical extracts conveying each of these emotion categories.
+Next the researchers asked 111 US participants to contribute 5-second musical extracts conveying each of these emotion categories.
 This produced a collection of 1,841 extracts in total.